awsdocs/amazon-s3-userguide/doc_source/default-bucket-encryption.md

       + **Enter KMS root key ARN**, and enter your AWS KMS key ARN\.
 **Important**
 You can only use KMS keys that are enabled in the same AWS Region as the bucket\.
 When you choose **Choose from your KMS keys**, the S3 console only lists 100 KMS keys per Region\.
 If you have more than 100 KMS keys in the same Region, you can only see the first 100 KMS keys in the S3 console\.
 To use a KMS key that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS key ARN\.
 When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric encryption KMS key\.
-Amazon S3 only supports symmetric encryption KMS keys or HMAC keys\.
-For more information about these keys, see [Special\-purpose keys](https://docs.aws.amazon.com/kms/latest/developerguide/key-types.html) in the *AWS Key Management Service Developer Guide*\.
+Amazon S3 only supports symmetric encryption KMS keys\.
+For more information about these keys, see [Symmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks) in the *AWS Key Management Service Developer Guide*\.

       For more information about creating an AWS KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about using AWS KMS with Amazon S3, see [Using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.